AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 In order to retrieve values of certain ecosystem parameters, both the contracts language Simvolio and the template language Protypo have the EcosysParam function, where an ecosystem parameter name can be specified as an argument.
 To retrieve an element from a list (entered as an ecosystem parameter and separated by commas), you should specify you desired element's counting number as a second argument for the function.

-Parameters of the Platform Configuration Ecosystem
+Parameters of the Platform Ecosystem
 --------------------------
 All parameters of the Apla blockchain platform are stored in the parameters table of the platform configuration ecosystem.
 These are the following parameters: